Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Discussion

 \subsection{Stochastic game/control interpretation}

-In general the scheme \eqref{FD}--\eqref{FD_BC} can be interpreted as the dynamical programming equation of a discrete stochastic differential game.
-We will now try to explain this in the less technical case when $\mathcal B$ is a singleton and the game simplifies to an optimal stochastic control problem.
+The scheme \eqref{FD}--\eqref{FD_BC} can be interpreted as the dynamical programming equation of a discrete stochastic differential game.
+We will explain this in the less technical case when $\mathcal B$ is a singleton and the game simplifies to an optimal stochastic control problem.